 “As you get older, your body is different, so you have to adjust.
 The approach you take when you’re in your 20s, 30s, 40s has to change because your body is changing,” she shared.
 Currently, her new routines focus on maintaining a good, strong core.
 With these revised regiments in place, Christine expects nothing but success come this November.

 She looks forward to finally putting her training to good use, especially as a member of Team Mission United.
-Initially, Christine was touched by Mission United’s goal; she said, “It’s a fabulous initiative and a fabulous cause.
-Veterans that are exiting – after everything they’ve been through – deserve all the help and support they can get.”
-Running with Team Mission United gives Christine the chance to effect change for those whom she encounters daily – both as a resident of Long Island, where more than 100,000 veterans live, and as a wife to one such veteran.
+Christine, whose husband is a veteran, was touched by Mission United’s goal; she said, “It’s a fabulous initiative and a fabulous cause.
+Veterans that are exiting [service] – after everything they’ve been through – deserve all the help and support they can get.”
+She notes running with Team Mission United gives her the chance to make a difference in the lives of those she cares about.

 Christine’s husband served in Desert Shield and Desert Storm, and was a member of the U.S Army for eight years.
 Though the two weren’t married during his service, they had been good friends since high school.
 Now, Christine’s husband works as a Catholic school teacher and cheers her on as she prepares to run for a cause close to their hearts.